SoftUni/Programming-Basics-Book-Java-EN/chapter-11-tricks-and-hacks.md

 ## Code Snippets in IntelliJ IDEA

 In IntelliJ IDEA there are the so-called **code snippets**, which write a block of code by using a code template.
-For example, by writing the short code **`sout` + [Enter]** the following code is generated in the body of our program, in the place of the short code:
+For example, by writing the shortcode **`sout` + [Enter]** the following code is generated in the body of our program, in the place of the shortcode:

 ```java
 System.out.println();